Call for appointment:410-328-4323 410-328-4323

 Why Come to UMMC for the Treatment of Neurological Infections?

-Each case of neurological disease and infection requires the expertise of seasoned neurosurgeons and highly skilled medical professionals from numerous specialties.
+Each case of neurological disease and infection requires the expertise of seasoned neurologists and highly skilled medical professionals from numerous specialties.
 These professionals decide collectively on a course of treatment for each patient after considering all aspects of the patient's condition.